mwendwamark/phase-1-project/README.md

 2.Open the index.html file in a web browser to view the application.
 3.To make changes to the code, open the project directory in a code editor of your choice.
 4.Link to Live Site on GitHub Pages
-5.The Stranger Things Quote App is live on GitHub Pages.
+5.The Stranger Things Quote App is live using this link https://mwendwamark.github.io/phase-1-project/.

 # Copyright and License Information
 This project is licensed under the MIT License.